rickcr/mybatis-spring-zk-multimodule/README.md

 Note you don't always have to use a ResultMap when your columns match up to your properties:

-Example not using a ResultMap needed:
+Example illustrating mapping directly to an Object (not using a ResultMap):

 	<select id="getAllDepartments" resultType="net.learntechnology.empmaint.domain.Department">
 		SELECT id, name FROM DEPARTMENT